 Can the innate axioms of knowledge be elaborated?

-If we accept these axioms, we can deduce other verities of understanding or knowledge from them: Since Being is an all-inclusive substance that has nothing outside of it, its value could be relative to nothing but absolute.
-From the psychological perspective of the human being, this implies, I am the Absolute, the Perfect, the Sovereign.
-The maxims of the Upanishads such as, ‘I am the Absolute’ (Aham Brahmasmi), or ‘This Self is the Absolute’, (Ayam Atma Brahma), and ‘You are That’ (Tattvam Asi), as well as Jesus’ saying: “I am the Way, the Truth and the Life,” or “I am the truth” (Ana’l-haqq) as declared by Mansur Al-Hallaj, unmistakably confirm the axiom.
-So does Chief Seattle, who asserts our Oneness when he says, “We are part of the Earth and it is part of us.
+If we accept these axioms, we can deduce other verities of understanding or knowledge: since Being is an all-inclusive existent that has nothing outside of it, its value could be relative to nothing but absolute.
+From the psychological perspective of a human being this implies, I am the Absolute, the Perfect, the Sovereign.
+The maxims of the Upanishads such as, ‘I am the Absolute’ (Aham Brahmasmi), or ‘This Self is the Absolute’ (Ayam Atma Brahma), and ‘You are That’ (Tattvam Asi), as well as Jesus’ saying: ‘I am the Way, the Truth and the Life,’ or ‘I am the truth’ (Ana’l-haqq) as declared by Mansur Al-Hallaj, unmistakably confirm the axiom.
+Chief Seattle, too, asserts our oneness when he says that, ‘We are part of the Earth and it is part of us.
 The perfumed flowers are our sisters, the deer, the horse, the great eagle, these are our brothers.
-The rocky crests, the juices in the meadows, the body heat of the pony and the man, all belong to the same family.”
+The rocky crests, the juices in the meadows, the body heat of the pony and the man, all belong to the same family.’

-‘One who knows one-self, knows the Absolute’ or ‘one who knows the Absolute is the Absolute itself’, are similar verities exalted by the perennial wisdom traditions.
-‘Man, Know Thyself’ was the maxim inscribed in the forecourt of the ancient Greek wisdom temple of Delphi.
-‘Man is the measure of all things’ said Protagoras (490-420 BC), a Greek philosopher.
+One who knows one-self, knows the Absolute, and one who knows the Absolute is the Absolute itself, are similar verities exalted by perennial wisdom tradition(s).
+Man, Know Thyself was the maxim inscribed in the forecourt of the ancient Greek wisdom temple of Delphi.
+Man is the measure of all things said Protagoras (490-420 BC), a Greek philosopher.